top of page

 Relationships

 DPA will utilize Positive Behavioral Interventions and Supports (PBIS), Restorative Practices, and Servant Leadership to build relationships throughout the school community.
-This will promote school-wide collaboration in how students’ social, emotional, and behavioral needs are supported.
-Servant leadership will also allow students to build relationships within the community to impact their understanding of connecting knowledge, skills, and dispositions to the real world.
+This approach will promote school-wide collaboration in supporting students’ social, emotional, and behavioral needs.
+Servant Leadership will also empower students to build relationships within the community, deepening their understanding of how knowledge, skills, and dispositions connect to the real world.

 Rigor

-DPA will use Design Thinking in both core and elective courses to allow for engaging and rigorous academics.
-Design Thinking is the instructional method that will undergird the project-based learning that students engage with as it requires higher order thinking skills and a greater depth of knowledge while providing various solutions to real-world challenges.
+DPA will use Design Thinking in both core and elective courses to support engaging and rigorous academics.
+Design Thinking is the instructional method that will undergird the project-based learning students engage with, as it requires higher-order thinking skills and a greater depth of knowledge while providing various solutions to real-world challenges.

-Purpose Projects (grounded in Design Thinking and 21st Century Skills) will be a special characteristic at DPA.
-We incorporate 21st century skills into our school-wide program based on the data from community engagement surveys, focus groups, and listening sessions.
-Also, including this in our program will prepare students for rigorous high schools that focus on college and career readiness.
+Purpose Projects—grounded in Design Thinking and 21st Century Skills—will be a distinctive feature at DPA.
+We incorporate 21st Century Skills into our school-wide program based on data from community engagement surveys, focus groups, and listening sessions.
+Including this in our program will also prepare students for rigorous high schools that emphasize college and career readiness.

 Relevance

-While servant leadership helps students to build relationships with the community, it also connects them to the relevance of their Design Thinking Purpose Projects that seek to provide current solutions to challenges within the community.
-Students will design a project that allows them to explore their purpose, see their place in the world and help others by using 21st century skills.
-Servant Leadership allows students to take their ideas from Design Thinking and implement them in the community.
-Students will work alongside their guides and community leaders who will evaluate and provide feedback on their ideas.
-Collaboration with the community will be paramount as the students work to solve real-world problems related to their lives.
+While Servant Leadership helps students build relationships with the community, it also connects them to the relevance of their Design Thinking Purpose Projects, which aim to provide current solutions to challenges within the community.
+Students will design projects that allow them to explore their purpose, understand their place in the world, and help others by applying 21st Century Skills.
+Servant Leadership enables students to take their ideas from Design Thinking and implement them in the community.
+Students will work alongside their guides and community leaders, who will evaluate and provide feedback on their ideas.
+Collaboration with the community will be paramount as students work to solve real-world problems that impact their lives.

 Grades 4-8

-Dominion Purpose Academy is designed in an developmentally appropriate way based on the standards from the Association of Middle Level Education.
+Dominion Purpose Academy is designed in a developmentally appropriate way, based on standards from the Association for Middle Level Education.

 • Facebook